emanqarooni/KPI_Task_Management/README.md

 - *Authentication system :* Users log in and are redirected to their respective dashboard.

 - *Clean and simple UI :* Beginner-friendly HTML/CSS structure following CH4 standards.
+- *AI Feature*: Added AI feature for each role where admin can get insights of department, manager and employee.
+The manager will get insights of his employees and employee will get Suggestion to improve there tasks.

 - *Future expansion :* Integrate AI suggestions for performance improvements.

 ## ⚙️ Tools & Technologies